All six British reptile species are protected under:

 To prevent delays, it is important to get in touch as early as possible, as reptile surveys are highly seasonal.

 How can EcoNorth help me?

 EcoNorth can advise you on reptile legislation and mitigation measures where applicable.
 Our Ecologists are experienced in undertaking all types of reptile survey, licensing and mitigation.
-We apply best practice guidelines, along with our in-depth knowledge of reptilian species, habitat requirements, and present survey results and recommendations in our detailed professional reports to inform and support your project’s planning application or other consenting process.
+We apply best practice guidelines, along with our in-depth knowledge of reptilian species and their habitat requirements, and present survey results and recommendations in our detailed professional reports to inform and support your project’s planning application or other consenting process.

 Reptile surveys are undertaken between April and September but optimal months are April, May and September.
-Seven separate site visits are required to determine presence / absence of reptile species.
+Seven separate site visits are required to determine the presence/absence of reptile species.
 Should a population of reptiles be recorded within these seven visits, up to 20 visits may be required to undertake a ‘population class estimate’ of reptilian species present across the site.